 - (F) The Director of Human Resources or designee shall determine the approved institutions for which reimbursement for instructional fees and associated fees (general and laboratory) may be made under this Section.
 Only those institutions approved by the Department of Human Resources shall establish eligibility of the employee to receive reimbursement.
 Additional institutions may be added by forwarding an application for reimbursement to the Department of Human Resources.
 Application for approval of institutions and courses must be made to the Department of Human Resources not more than thirty (30) days or less than ten (10) days prior to the first day of the scheduled course(s). - (G) Any financial assistance from any governmental or private agency available to an employee, whether or not applied for and regardless of when such assistance may have been received, shall be deducted in the entire amount from the full tuition reimbursement the employee is eligible for under this Section.
-If an employee's tuition is fully covered by another governmental or private agency, then the employee is not entitled to payment from the City. - (H) Reimbursement for instructional fees and associated general, laboratory fees or continuing education fees will be made when the employee satisfactorily completes a course and presents an official certificate or its equivalent and a receipt of payment or the original of the unpaid invoice from the institution confirming completion of the approved course.
-A deferred payment charge or any other fees associated with an employee's deferral of tuition payment will not be reimbursed.
+If an employee's tuition is fully covered by another governmental or private agency, then the employee is not entitled to payment from the City.

-- (I) No reimbursement will be granted for books, paper, supplies of whatever nature, transportation, meals, or any other expense connected with any course except the cost of instructional fees and associated fees (general and laboratory). - (J) The administration of the tuition reimbursement program will require the Director of Human Resources or designee to be responsible for establishing rules, devising forms and keeping records for the program. - (K) An employee participating in the tuition reimbursement program who terminates City employment for any reason (other than layoff or death) must repay the tuition reimbursement, paid by the City for courses taken within the following time frames based on the employee's termination date (pay back period to be based on the date the course or semester ended, not the date of payment by the City):

-2 years - undergraduate studies/graduate studies

-3 years - J.D./PhD studies
+- (H) Reimbursement for instructional fees and associated general, laboratory fees or continuing education fees will be made when the employee satisfactorily completes a course and presents an official certificate or its equivalent and a receipt of payment or the original of the unpaid invoice from the institution confirming completion of the approved course.
+The employee must submit this documentation within four (4) weeks of the course completion, unless unable to do so through no fault of their own.
+A deferred payment charge or any other fees associated with an employee's deferral of tuition payment will not be reimbursed. - (I) No reimbursement will be granted for books, paper, supplies of whatever nature, transportation, meals, or any other expense connected with any course except the cost of instructional fees and associated fees (general and laboratory). - (J) The administration of the tuition reimbursement program will require the Director of Human Resources or designee to be responsible for establishing rules, devising forms and keeping records for the program. - (K) An employee participating in the tuition reimbursement program who terminates City employment for any reason (other than layoff or death) must repay the tuition reimbursement, paid by the City for courses taken within the following time frames based on the employee's termination date (pay back period to be based on the date the course or semester ended, not the date of payment by the City): - 2 years undergraduate studies/graduate studies - 3 years J.D./PhD studies